brendanpduffy/MakeChangeProject/README.md

 ### Description

-This is a description of the project.
+This is project take inputs of item's price and money tendered and then returns the appropriate change with the largest bill and coin denominations as possible.

 ### Topics and Technologies Used